 Maybe, then, this is an erotic novel.
 It is, if “They had sex.
 Oral, but no anal” is a sentence you consider erotic.

 What is really disappointing in this novel is that it really has potential.
 The bones are there, but they simply aren’t fleshed out.
-It’s likely this will end up being a third tier cable series at some point, and perhaps whomever produces that can fix what’s wrong in screenwriting or casting, although that’s seriously unlikely, given the person who inevitably will read these novels and say “We need to make a TV show out of this!” and who would actually have the ability to make it happen.
+It’s likely this will end up being adapted into a third tier cable series at some point, and perhaps whomever produces that can fix what’s wrong in screenwriting or casting, although that’s seriously unlikely, given the person who inevitably will read these novels and say “We need to make a TV show out of this!” wouldn’t actually have the desire to make it happen.

 As it stands, Rise of the Stealth Elder just gives me a case of blue fangs.
 It feels like a middle book in a trilogy that doesn’t do what you need a middle book to do: hold your interest enough to get you excited about the upcoming conclusion.
 Having received a copy for free, if the next one comes on the same terms, I’ll probably read it.
 I wouldn’t, however, buy it, and I don’t encourage you to do that, either.